Skip to content

 What happens if an agency breaches their contract?

 If an agency fails to deliver services outlined in the contract, you typically have grounds for termination.
-Document every instance of non-delivery or underperformance.
+Document every instance of non-delivery.
 Send written notice of the breach and give them an opportunity to cure it (if the contract requires this).
 If they don’t remedy the situation, you can terminate under the breach provisions.
 Consult a lawyer if significant money is at stake.

 Are verbal promises from an agency legally binding?

-Generally, if you have a written contract, it supersedes verbal promises unless the verbal agreement is specifically referenced in the contract.
+Generally, if you have a written contract, it supersedes verbal promises unless the verbal agreement is specifically referenced in the document.
 This is why it’s critical to ensure everything discussed verbally is included in the written contract.
-Never rely on “oh, we’ll handle that, don’t worry” — if it matters, it should be in writing.
+Never rely on “oh, we’ll handle that, don’t worry” — if it matters to you, it should be in writing.

-Want a contract you can feel good about signing?
-Aruna Talent is the world’s #1 creator consulting agency, and our contracts are designed to be fair, transparent, and creator-friendly.
-No hidden clauses, no content ownership grabs, no predatory lock-ins.
-Just a clear partnership built on mutual success.
-Talk to Aruna Talent today.
+Want a contract you can actually feel good about signing?
+Aruna Talent is the world’s #1 creator consulting agency — and our contracts are designed to be fair, transparent, and creator-first.
+No hidden clauses.
+No content ownership claims.
+No predatory lock-ins.
+Just a clear partnership built on mutual success and genuine respect.